amitlzkpa/eaip-parser/README.md

 # How to use

 Running the commands below will download files from the eaip website which may take time depending on your internet connection.
+Use the `config.js` file to include/exclude airports for detailed parsing.
 It currently ignores the certificate verification.
 If you know a proper fix for that please let me know.

 - Clone the repo `git clone https://github.com/amitlzkpa/eaip-parser.git`